BruceYandajun/my-spring-cloud/README.md

-This is a maven multiple modules test project.
+This is a spring cloud project with multiple modules .

 Project construct :

-    maven-parent
-      --maven-server
-      --maven-client
+    my-springcloud
+      --my-springcloud-register
+      --my-springcloud-server
+      --my-springcloud-client